Iframes and Process Allocation

 anddashboard.stripe.com/extension

-share the same origin ofstripe.com
+share the same site ofstripe.com

 ) and will run in the same Renderer process